Wes Parker: Other endeavors

 Parker retired from Major League Baseball after the 1972 season.
-He worked as a television color analyst for the Cincinnati Reds in 1973, then played in Japanese professional baseball in 1974.
+He worked as a television color analyst for the Cincinnati Reds in 1973.

+In 1974, he signed with the Nankai Hawks of Nippon Professional Baseball's Pacific League.
+He would win the Diamond Glove Award as the best defensive first baseman in the Pacific League (the award is now called the Golden Glove), making him one of only four players to win Gold Gloves in both MLB and NPB.

 Parker subsequently pursued an acting career, and appeared in a number of television roles in the 1970s.
 His most famous role came in episode #17 of The Brady Bunch, "The Undergraduate" (January 23, 1970), as the fiancée of Greg Brady's math teacher, on whom Greg has such a huge crush that it distracts him from his studies.
 Parker promises Greg two tickets to opening day if he earns an A in the class.
 Parker eventually gave up acting, saying it did not fit his introverted personality.

 Parker also was a baseball broadcaster for NBC in 1978–79 and for USA Network in 1980–83.

 Personal life

+Born in Evanston, Illinois, Parker grew up in West Los Angeles, in the affluent neighborhood of Brentwood.
+His mother was Mary (nee Joslyn), and his father was Maurice Wesley Parker Jr., president of the Parker Manufacturing Company and son of Maurice W. Parker Sr. Parker had an older sister named Celia and a younger brother named Lyn.

-Parker grew up in West Los Angeles.
-He attended Claremont McKenna College, transferred to USC, and graduated from USC with a B.A. in history.
+He attended Claremont Men's College, transferred to USC, graduating from USC with a B.A. in history.

 Beginning in 2001, Parker began as a volunteer teacher of a weekly sports class at the Braille Institute in Los Angeles.